This dilemma is almost as relevant as that of Hamlet, To be or not to be.

 There are several reasons that explain why so many businesses of different sorts decide to invest on a blog as part of their Content Marketing Strategy.

-The content can be videos, podcasts, photos, infographics or blog articles.
+Content can be videos, podcasts, photos, infographics or blog articles.

 Today we’re going to focus on the strategy of writing a blog and see why (I’m sure you’ve already guessed my opinion) I, and most of the people who work in content marketing, bet on having a blog.